-Can the creditor ask for security over all of my property?
+Where a creditor asks for security over all of my property

-A contract that claims an interest in “all present property” (meaning everything you own) is not clear enough to meet this requirement.
-Creditors must identify the particular items that the creditor has a security interest in, the creditor or repossession agent can only take items that are specifically written in the contract.
+A contract that claims an interest in “all present property” (meaning everything you own) may not be clear enough to meet this requirement.
+Creditors should identify the particular items that the creditor has a security interest in and the creditor or repossession agent should only take items that are specifically written in the contract.

 Some creditors claim the right to repossess anything you own now and in the future, for as long as you owe them money.
 This is called an “all present and after acquired property clause”.

-Creditors must not include security clauses in your credit contract which claim an interest in “all present and after acquired property”.
+Creditors who include security clauses in their credit contracts which claim an interest in “all present and after acquired property” need to be aware of their legal obligations, especially where consumer goods are not listed as security.
 The law that covers this is section 44 of the Personal Properties and Securities Act 1999.